 Transient voltage is probably the most destructive, costly and common power quality issue today.
-Voltage transients cost companies and homeowners billions of dollars every year in equipment damage, system downtime and lost production.
+This ever present dilemma costs companies and homeowners billions of dollars every year in equipment damage, repair, downtime and lost production.

 “A subcycle disturbance in the ac waveform that is evidenced by a sharp, brief discontinuity of the waveform.”